-- a. select suitable accounting policies and then apply them consistently; - b. observe the methods and principles in the Charities SORP (FRS102); - c. make judgements and estimates that are reasonable and prudent; - d. state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - e. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.
+- select suitable accounting policies and then apply them consistently; - b. observe the methods and principles in the Charities SORP 2015 (FRS102); - c. make judgements and estimates that are reasonable and prudent; - d. state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - e. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in operation.

-The Council is responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the charity and enable them to ensure that the financial statements comply with the requirements of the Charities Act 2011 and the applicable Charities (Accounts and Reports) Regulations.
+The Council is responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the charity and enable them to ensure that the financial statements comply with the requirements of the Charities Act 2011, the charities (Accounts and Reports) Regulations 2018 and the provision of the constitution.
 The Council is also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Approved by the Council and signed on its behalf on 6 December 2018
+Approved by the Council and signed on its behalf on 8 January 2020